How Can Music Help Your Hearing?

 You can also place a speaker or radio in a section of one room and play sound/music that is at a volume level comfortable for you.
 Then, position a different speaker or radio, or any other sound source in another location in the same room, setting the volume to a level where the sounds from the two speakers combined results in a noisy environment.
 Finally, ask someone to read sentences while moving around the room.
 With your eyes closed, try to repeat each sentence you hear, and also to locate where the person is.

 You could also turn on some music in a room, and as you listen to it, walk around your house.
-Pay attention to the sounds you hear and see if you can identify specific words or instruments.
+Pay attention to the sounds you hear and see if you can identify specific words or instruments to experience the sense of hearing loss and music playing in the background.
 Practicing sound location and identification (by actively listening to different volumes and locations), exercises the brain’s ability to locate and understand sounds.

 Use rhythm as a guide